Guy Mankowski: Career

-In 2018 his response to then Health Secretary Jeremy Hunt's tribute to Stephen Hawking received wide news coverage, given Hawking's pending court action against the government.
-Mankowski wrote, 'He disagreed with you so vehemently he took you to court.
-If he was truly a hero to you...you wouldn't have argued with him.'

-His fifth novel was entitled "Dead Rock Stars", and it concerns the wild summer of a teenage boy struggling to get over the death of his sister, a rising star on the nineties Riot Grrrl scene.
-Ruth Dugdall described the novel, saying it was, 'A great read.
-Set against the vibrant backdrop of the 1990s London music scene, "Dead Rock Stars" is a mesmerising study of grief as well as a coming of age novel.
-I found myself immersed in the narratives of Jeff and Emma and marvelled at how the author captured both voices with such authenticity, particularly that of the self-destructive young woman.'
+"Dead Rock Stars" concerns the wild summer of a teenage boy struggling to get over the death of his sister, a rising star on the nineties Riot Grrrl scene.
+Ruth Dugdall said it was 'a mesmerising study of grief as well as a coming of age novel.'
 The Scottish novelist Andrew Crumey said the novel 'powerfully voices the concerns of a generation.'
 Louder Than War (website) called it 'highly enjoyable fiction that uses alternative pop music as [its] guiding light.'
-Upon its release the novel reached number 2 in some Amazon charts.